 - Gallbladder and Liver Flush – This natural means of passing gallstones may be helpful with small stones.
-The gallbladder and liver flush helps cleanse stagnant waste from the organ and improves the bile flow as well as liver functioning.
-Products like the Fos Formula and enteric-coated Peppermint Oil can be taken while preparing for a flush.
+The gallbladder and liver flush helps cleanse stagnant waste from the organ and improve the bile flow as well as liver functioning.
+Products like the Phos Formula and enteric-coated Peppermint Oil can be taken while preparing for a flush.
 It is important to be able to prepare for this method for weeks or even months, coupled with a dietary change.
 If currently in pain, this method is not recommended.
 The gallbladder and liver flush can be used by those who have had gallbladder removal as well as by those who have not.

 Sometimes, cholecystectomy is not the end of the story for those with gallstones.
 In some cases, even after the surgery, patients continue experiencing digestive issues.
 It is in this light that some medical practitioners recommend the use of complementary and alternative treatments together with a dramatic change in lifestyle and eating habits.
-Regular exercise, moderate eating and maintaining the ideal weight are keys to maximize the benefits of a gallbladder diet plan.
+Regular exercise, moderate eating, and maintaining the ideal weight are keys to maximizing the benefits of a gallbladder diet plan.

 THE GALLBLADDER DIET – What to eat, which foods to avoid, and how to do it